 The level of fares influences the number of people using passenger transport compared to other forms of transport.
-The setting of fares can therefore be used to help manage demand to travel by passenger transport to meeting capacity provided.
+The setting of fares can be used to help balance demand to travel and available capacity.

-Policy 3.2: Set fares in accordance with the fare zone system and operational guidelines, with stakeholders consulted prior to any changes.
+Policy 3.2 Set fares in accordance with the fare zone system and operational guidelines, with stakeholders consulted prior to any changes.